 Tip: Apply for FAFSA (Free Application for Federal Student Aid) to determine your eligibility for grants, work-study, and federal loans.

-How to Apply to Universities in Alabama
+How Do You Apply to Universities in Alabama?

 The college application process in Alabama typically involves: